sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/DefiningAdvancedSpecies/MirrorSpecies.md

 }
 ```

+**`target`** is a built-in attribute of a mirror species.
+It refers to the instance of the species tracked.

 In the same spirit any attribute of a reference species can be reach using the same syntax.
-For instance if the species A has an attribute called attribute1 of type int is is possible to get this attribute from the mirror species B using the following syntax:
+For instance if the species A has an attribute called `attribute1` of type `int` is is possible to get this attribute from the mirror species B using the following syntax:

 ```
 int value <- target.attribute1;
 ```
+[//]: # (endConcept|mirror_species)

 ## Example